Muterra/doc-golix/readme.md

     1. **Problem:** How is this accomplished in a many-to-many network?
        **Solution:** Separate the key exchange from the content itself.
 Content is uniquely and trivially addressable, and access is shared one-to-one between agents.
 Note that agents may be computational, so public information may be automatically shared across communities of any size.
     2. **Problem:** How do you perform secure online key exchange?
        **Solution:** Initially, through a special asymmetrically-encrypted handshake object.
-These are distributed like any other Muse content, but contain a public reference to their agent-target.
+These are distributed like any other Golix content, but contain a public reference to their agent-target.
 Unlike standard objects, their author is only named privately, within the container body.
     3. **Problem:** Doesn't this hinge on the secrecy of the target's asymmetric private key?
 Can we get forward secrecy, etc?
        **Solution:** Absolutely.
 The handshake object *could* be used directly for every key exchange, but that would be both insecure and inefficient.
 The preferred method is to use the handshake to bootstrap a dynamic bidirectional communication pipe between two agents, and then use that for key exchange.
-The API definition for that key exchange pipe is out-of-scope for Muse itself, but candidates will be defined within overlay standards.
-Because it is encapsulated within the Muse symmetric pipe, it can be any binary message format.
+The API definition for that key exchange pipe is out-of-scope for Golix itself, but candidates will be defined within overlay standards.
+Because it is encapsulated within the Golix symmetric pipe, it can be any binary message format.

 3. **Problem:** What is an agent?
    **Solution:** An agent produces, accesses, shares, or retains content.

     1. **Problem:** An agent must be uniquely identifiable and network-available.
        **Solution:** Put the agent's entire identity within a single, standard content container on the network.
-These containers are themselves encrypted, so if the identity is public, it must then be bootstrapped (this process is defined in an overlay standard).
 Use their identity container's content address as their unique identifier.
     2. **Problem:** The agent requires an asymmetric public key for signing content.
        **Solution:** Add that key to the container file.
     3. **Problem:** The agent requires an asymmetric public key for receiving encrypted pipes.